-Few changes are more disruptive for a school than a change at “the top”, that is a change of Principal or Board Chair.
-Both transitions have the potential to disrupt the smooth operations of the school during the often lengthy transition period, especially when either position becomes vacant unexpectedly.
+Few changes are more disruptive for a school than a change at “the top”, or in other words, a change of Principal or Board Chair.
+Both transitions have the potential to disrupt the smooth operations of the school during an often lengthy transition period, especially when either position becomes vacant unexpectedly.

 According to statistical research conducted both in Australia and overseas, leadership positions across all industries are becoming vacant at unprecedented rates.